-Mao Tongqiang Private Archive Curated by di Marco Scotini
+Mao Tongqiang Da Shi Tang (The Great Dining Hall) Curated by di Marco Scotini

 Prometeogallery is pleased to announce its first solo exhibition of a great master of Chinese conceptual art, Mao Tongqiang (b.
 1960).
-The exhibition opening on April 11 into the spaces of the Via Ventura gallery in Milan will present three major works, and will extend into the spaces of the former Saint Matthew's church, in Piazza San Matteo, Lucca, (from April 28).
+The exhibition opening on April 11 into the spaces of the Via Ventura gallery in Milan presents three major works, and extends into the spaces of the former Saint Matthew's church, in Piazza San Matteo, Lucca, (from April 28).